Parent page: Getting Familiar with the Altium Design Environment

 Using the commands of the Edit » Jump sub-menu from the main menus of the schematic, schematic symbol, PCB or PCB footprint editor, you can jump to a specific point in the active document.
-The Jump pop-up menu also can be accessed by pressing the J key in the design space.
 For example, you can jump to:

-any location within the current document, based on user-specified XY coordinates - select the New Location command to enter values for the X and Y coordinates within the design space, for the location you wish the cursor to jump to, in the Jump To Location dialog that appears.
-In the PCB editor, you can also use the Delta X and Delta Y fields to specify the delta X and Y coordinates for the required location to which you want to jump.
+- any location within the current document, based on user-specified XY coordinates - select the Edit » Jump » New Location command to enter values for the X and Y coordinates within the design space, for the location you wish the cursor to jump to, in the Jump To Location dialog that appears;

 - an object within the document.
 Use the following commands to jump to an object of interest: